rehamohammed/Disease-Diagnosis-chatbot-using-AI/README.md

 # Disease-Diagnosis-chatbot-using-AI
+Over the last few years, artificial intelligence (AI) has transformed the medical field by allowing smart, automatic solutions for predicting and diagnosing diseases.
+The current project develops a Disease Diagnosis Chatbot, an AI-driven system that will help users find possible diseases by inputting their symptoms.
+The chatbot utilizes Natural Language Processing (NLP) and Machine Learning (ML) algorithms to process user input and give proper disease predictions.

 The system has a simple interface where users can enter their symptoms.
 The chatbot, with the help of a pre-trained model and a medical knowledge base, analyzes the symptoms and cross-links them with existing diseases.
+It also provides the potential causes, risk factors, and preventions.
+In severe cases, it recommends users go for professional medical advice.